testground/testground/infra/k8s/README-kops-aws.md

-# Setting up a self-managed Kubernetes cluster on AWS for Testground
+# Setting up a self-managed Kubernetes cluster with kops on AWS for Testground

 In this directory, you will find:

 ```
 » tree
 .
-├── README-kops.md
+├── README-kops-aws.md
 └── kops                   # Kubernetes resources for setting up networking with Flannel
 ```

+## Introduction

+Kubernetes Operations (kops) is a tool which helps to create, destroy, upgrade and maintain production-grade Kubernetes clusters from the command line.
+We use it to create a k8s cluster on AWS.

+We use CoreOS Flannel for networking on Kubernetes - both for the default Kubernetes network, and for a secondary overlay network that pods can attach to on-demand.

+kops uses 100.96.0.0/11 for pod CIDR range, so this is what we use for the default Kubernetes network.

+We use 10.0.0.0/8 for the secondary overlay network.

+In order to have two networks managed by Flannel, we run two `flanneld` daemons on every host.

+The first `flanneld` manages the default k8s network and connects directly to the Kubernetes API.

+The second `flanneld` manages the secondary overlay network and connects to its own etcd cluster.

 ## Requirements

 - 1. [kops](https://github.com/kubernetes/kops/releases). >= 1.17.0-alpha.1

-## Set up infrastructure with Terraform
+## Set up infrastructure with kops

 1. [Configure your AWS credentials](https://docs.aws.amazon.com/cli/)

-2. Create a bucket for KOPS state.
+2. Create a bucket for kops state.
 This is similar to Terraform state bucket.

 ```
 aws s3api create-bucket \